bamcisnetworks/HostUtilities/README.md

 Added the ConvertTo-Hashtable cmdlet.

 ### 1.1.1.0
 Added the Merge-Hashtables cmdlet.
-Changed Start-TaskSchedulerHistory to Enable-TaskSchedulerHistory (left and alias).
+Changed Start-TaskSchedulerHistory to Enable-TaskSchedulerHistory (left an alias).
 Added alias "using" to Invoke-Using.

 ### 1.1.0.2
 Updated the progress notification for ForEach-ObjectParallel.